 3. Bar Harbor, Maine

 Bar Harbor in Maine is located in Mount Desert Island and is the largest idyllic town on the island.
 The name Harbor came from the famous sandbar that connects Bar Island to the mainland at low tide.
-It is home to famous Acadia National Park the second park in the nation that is most visited by visitors.
+It is home to the famous Acadia National Park the second park in the nation that is most visited by visitors.
 It can easily be accessed by boat and car.
+Here is our trip to Maine Bar Harbor, Maine: Is Your Family Adventure Lovers?!.

 4. Hartford, Connecticut